How to save on theatre, film, comedy and more

-I’m going to let you in on a secret that’ll get you play, musical, festival, cabaret, pop-up cinema, stand-up, fairs, lectures, walking tours and other tickets for a £4 to £7 booking fee.
+I’m going to let you in on a secret that’ll get you musical, festival, cabaret, pop-up cinema, stand-up, theatre, lectures, walking tours and other tickets for just a £4 to £7 booking fee.
 It’s through something called seat-filling.

 I’ve been to London Film Festival screenings, big West End shows, fringe theatre, Christmas fairs, gigs by comedy giants and more for just a few quid each time.
 Bargain!

-Here’s how it works and the best places to find tickets.
+Here’s how it works and the best places to find seat filler tickets.

 What is seat filling?